SorenLundt/WinGet-Wrapper/README.md

 Detection script available for fixed version and for dynamic version (automatically matches the installed version with version available with WinGet)

 * Can Dynamically find the WinGet directory to be used under System Context.
-* Installation under User Context is supported
+* Installation under either User and System context is supported
 * Kill selected process before WinGet command
 * Detection script that dynamically finds latest package available trough WinGet
+* Requirement script to create packages that performs update only if application is detected
 * Logs to $env:ProgramData\WinGet-WrapperLogs (Usually C:\ProgramData\WinGet-WrapperLogs)
 * Detection script performs automatic cleanup of log files older than 60 days.